 This homemade vanilla cake with fluffy vanilla buttercream and colorful sprinkles is the perfect layered cake for every occasion.
 So soft and decadent, this moist vanilla cake recipe will take your guests to a vanilla-flavored cloud 9!

 This simple vanilla cake is a family-friendly dessert that makes a perfect birthday cake!
 However, you can easily make it match any occasion with different filings, icing colors and festive decorations.
-Here’s why you are going to love it:
+For example, last year I used some food coloring to make the icing orange and decorated the top with black and purple sprinkles for the cutest Halloween cake!
+When a homemade cake recipe is this good, you’ll find excuses to make it for any celebration.
+Check out why I’m so smitten with this vanilla cake recipe:

 Love making stunning layered cakes?
 Me too!
 Try my favorite best banana cake, decadent chocolate peanut butter cake, impressive pumpkin cake or this double chocolate cake!